IRI Data Class Map

 In past articles we have discussed the Data Class & Rules Library and leveraged this library in data classification processes (Schema Data Class Search and Directory Data Class Search), that in turn produce a file called a Data Class Map.
 For the topic of this article, I will discuss what a Data Class Map is and how to leverage different options for working with, and leveraging them, in the IRI Workbench IDE.

 A Data Class Map is a file (.dataClassMap) used in Workbench to record mappings between fields and data classes and/or field (masking) rules.
-The Data Class Map file is used in both the IRI FieldShield New Data Class Map DB Masking Job and the New Data Class Map File Masking Job wizards to produce FieldShield Job scripts.
+The Data Class Map file is used in both the New Data Class Map DB Masking Job and the New Data Class Map File Masking Job wizards in the IRI Workbench GUI for FieldShield to produce FieldShield data masking job scripts.

 The data class map has mappings of fields of a data source to rules, which are assigned based on data classifications.
 The data class map is only used with FieldShield, and can generate its SortCL-compatible .fcl job scripts by right-clicking on the file and going through the corresponding file mask or database masking wizard.